-(2)(a) If a tenant gives a landlord at least 14 days' written notice, and the notice so requests, the landlord shall release the tenant from the rental agreement.
+(2)(a) If a tenant gives a landlord at least 14 days' written notice, and the notice so requests, the landlord shall release the tenant and any immediate family member of the tenant from the rental agreement.

-(b) The notice given by the tenant must specify the release date.
+(b) The notice given by the tenant must specify the release date and must list the names of any immediate family members to be released in addition to the tenant.